 - Shredded coconut- Unsweetened shredded coconut flakes or finely milled coconut flakes (desiccated/macaron style) can be used.

-- Shredded Apple– While apples are not technically keto, a small amount is used to give extra moisture and sweetness to the cake.
-This is also used instead of pineapple.
-You can also use shredded zucchini.
+- Shredded Apple- While apples are not technically keto, a small amount is used to give extra moisture and sweetness to the cake.
+It’s a replacement for pineapple, which is extremely high in carbs.
+If you are worried about using apples, you can also use shredded zucchini.

 - Walnuts- Optional, but gives some delicious crunch throughout.